RahulChand028/Air/README.md

 # Air

-This is php script for mysql database in php help to perfor most of php task
+This is php script for mysql database in php help to perform most of php tasks of mysql